Vetch Field: The East Stand

 The East Terrace was originally another mound of earth with some railway sleepers, and remained so until the late 1970s, when the club began its rise through the divisions.
 It became the first area of the ground to be redeveloped, and half the length of the pitch at the 'Town' end of the ground became home to the East Stand.
 A small layer of steep terracing lay beneath a stand with a capacity of around 2,500.
 It was also home to one of the most bizarre floodlights in the league, jutting out over the stand, completely out of character with the rest of the ground.
 Due to the refusal of residents of William Street behind the stand it could not be extended further, and financial problems ensured that it was the only part of the ground to be redeveloped, although further developments were initially planned.

 Redevelopment

 On 23 May 2009, the ground was put onto the market after being replaced by the Liberty Stadium almost four years earlier.

 Plans were originally made to build a community centre and housing development on the Vetch Field site but had not been put through.
-This includes a 120-unit housing development and a play area.
+This included a 120-unit housing development and a play area.
 The housing development would include two, three and four-storey homes.
-The streets would also be organised into safe but accessible "home zones" designed along communities in the Netherlands where vehicle speeds would be restricted.
+The streets would also be organised into safe but accessible "home zones" inspired by communities in the Netherlands where vehicle speeds would be restricted.
 Parts of the Vetch Field could also be included in the overall development in a public display, planned for what was the centre spot of the old stadium.